zen-forest/Hipshot/readme.md

 # Hipshot
 Hipshot is a python tool that will take desktop and mobile screenshots of any site you need.
-I needed this and built my own tool after not being too satisfied with what exists.
+Like most products and services I encounter in my life, I'm left disatified and wanting to build my own version.

 ## How to use